Who is Horizon West Transmission?

 What is the Ironwood Transmission Line project?

-The critical east-west corridor would serve Arizona and Southern California’s population centers, unlocking access to diverse energy resources in Arizona and California’s Imperial Valley region.
+The critical east-west corridor would serve southern California’s and southwestern Arizona’s population centers, unlocking access to vast resources in Arizona and California’s Imperial Valley region.

 What is the purpose of the Ironwood transmission line?